 Property Management Systems are used not only by revenue managers but by all operational departments of the hotel.
 These include Front Office, Back Office, Finance, Purchasing, and more.
 Each area inputs relevant data to the PMS that enables revenue managers to make strategic decisions that affect occupancy and average rate.
-Furthermore, the PMS receives the reservations and provides the hotel the information needed to feed into the other systems needed to implement the hotel’s strategy.
+Furthermore, the PMS receives the reservations and provides the hotel with the information needed to feed into the other systems needed to implement the hotel’s strategy.
 Within these PMS operational systems, hotels employ channel management systems to distribute room inventory, availability, and rates to online booking agencies, travel agents, tour operators, and concierge services all over the world.
 This channel management system allows them to offer and sell the hotel’s rooms and maximize revenue.
-The channel manager saves hotels an enormous amount of time while ensuring that multiple distribution channels are provided updated information in real time.
+The channel manager saves hotels an enormous amount of time while ensuring that multiple distribution channels are provided with updated information in real-time.

 Rate Shopper – Smith Travel Research (STR)

 Understanding the rates from competitors allows hotels to be competitive without sacrificing revenue.
 Taking into consideration rates and competition, there are two main systems employed in the hotel industry.
 One of these is the rate shopper, an application that receives information about how competitors are currently selling across all of the distribution channels.
 It is crucial for revenue managers to know what the going rates are and that the hotel’s average rates reflect that value.
 Making this determination not only involves the value determined by the hotel itself but also by the value attached to the hotel by guests.
 Rate shopper applications like that provided by Smith Travel Research, gather detailed competitor information related to room type, hotel category, location, average rates, historical rates, and future projections that allow managers to set rates well in advance, sometimes up to a year.
 With all of this information in front of them, revenue managers are able to make informed decisions and adjustments.